Commission report blasts decision to cull all Denmark’s mink

 The findings could ultimately mean that lawmakers decide whether current or former members of government should get a reprimand or face impeachment proceedings that are rarely used in Denmark.

 Although that could take days, if not weeks, the publication of the report was top news in Denmark.
-Frederiksen — who with other key officials has been interviewed by the commission set up in December 2020 — is scheduled to hold a press conference Friday on the issue.
+Frederiksen — who with other key officials has been interviewed by the commission set up in December 2020 — is scheduled to hold a news conference Friday on the issue.

 The three-member commission also recommended in its report that 10 top civil servants should face disciplinary actions.

 Frederiksen’s government announced the cull in early November 2020.
 Jensen resigned Nov.
-18, hours after a first probe made it clear that the necessary legislation wasn’t in place , and the government scrambled to build political consensus.
+18, hours after a first probe made it clear that the necessary legislation wasn’t in place, and the government scrambled to build political consensus.
 On Dec.
 25, 2020, a parliament majority finally voted the legislation enabling the culling .
 The following month, lawmakers granted mink farmers a compensation of nearly 19 billion kroner ($2.7 billion).

 Danish mink farms were the world’s biggest supplier of mink fur, accounting for 40% of global production.
 Most of exports went to China.